Glace-Tools/tiled-maps/README.md

 ##### Notes:

-+ I'm not sure exactly how the game knows when the end of the level is reached.
-Depending on that some changes to the code may need to be made.
++ The end of each stage is hard-coded as an "invisible wall", i.e. when Glace's x-coordinate is greater than a certain value the stage is completed.
+I don't know what the specific values are for each stage yet.
 + The "Enemies and Objects" tileset doesn't contain every object, but should contain all the ones you would include (the others are things like projectiles).
 If the remaining objects are added to the tileset, make sure their ID values match those in the "glace_objects.txt" file.
 + If you add beads to the map, they don't seem to work as expected.
 They all immediately teleport to Glace.
 It hasn't been tested with multiple of the same bead, or the 4th bead, so those situations might cause unexpected behavior.